Founded on Generosity

 If you have been fortunate enough to taste the Dharma at Wangapeka, you will understand its potency for positively impacting your own life, as well as the lives of those you come in contact with.
 If you believe in Wangapeka and want to allow our activities to continue to benefit myriad beings well into the future, please ‘pay it forward’ by making a donation or considering setting up a regular payment.

-Wangapeka is a not for profit organisation.
-As we are a charitable trust, donations made as an unconditional gift qualify for donation tax credits.
-Let us know if you would like us to issue a tax receipt.
+The Wangapeka Educational Trust is a not for profit organisation, and a registered charity.
+Donations made as an unconditional gift qualify for donation tax credits.
+If you would like us to issue you a tax receipt, please contact the Office Administrator – info@wangapeka.org